TheWebSolver/pipeline/README.md

 - Initialize the pipeline (`new Pipeline()`).
 - Pass subject to the pipeline using `Pipeline::send()` method.
 - Provide a single handler using `Pipeline::pipe()` method or if multiple pipes (_which obviously should be the case, otherwise what is the intent of using Pipeline anyway_), use `Pipeline::through()` method.
 	> NOTE: `Pipeline::through()` is the main method to provide pipes.
-If pipes are provided using `Pipeline::pipe()` method and then other pipes are provided using `Pipeline::through()` method, those pipes will be defered.
+If pipes are provided using `Pipeline::pipe()` method and then required pipes are provided using `Pipeline::through()` method, pipes provided using `Pipeline::pipe()` will be defered.
 Meaning subject will pass through pipes provided using `Pipeline::through()` and then the transformed subject is pass through other pipes provided using `Pipeline::pipe()`.

 	> In summary, `Pipeline::pipe()` method's intent is to append additional pipes to the pipeline after required pipes are provided using `Pipeline::through()` method.